statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 It *looks like* those endpoints sitting in their separate files are decoupled but, within each route, we have a bunch of assumptions about where we are in the flow.
 Orders can only be accepted once, couriers need the order information we stored during order acceptance when they pick up the order and shouldn’t be able to accept early since they’re paid based on time spent.
 We’ll also need to make sure that, if we offer a job to a courier who rejects, they can’t subsequently accept after another courier is assigned.

 In short, to be correct, each endpoint must validate aspects of the overall flow so, to coherently understand this system, we need to think about the whole thing - we can't really understand any part in isolation.
 The overall *process* is what our customers are paying for, not a set of endpoints.
-Having spent many sleepless nights attending to outages within just such a system, I know first-hand that seemingly innocent changes to a supposedly isolated endpoint can have unintended consequences that ripple through the entire system.
+Having spent many sleepless nights attending to outages within just such a system, I know firsthand that seemingly innocent changes to a supposedly isolated endpoint can have unintended consequences that ripple through the entire system.

 Basically, all of the critical structure *around* and *between* the endpoints that jumps right out at us in the state machine is completely hidden and hard to extract from the "decoupled" endpoints.